Bill Johnson (center)

-William Levi Johnson Sr. (September 14, 1926 – January 7, 2011), known as Tiger Johnson, was a professional football player and coach.
-He was born in Tyler, Texas, where he was raised by his single mother and five older siblings.
+William Levi Johnson Sr. (September 14, 1926 – January 7, 2011), frequently known by the nickname "Tiger", was an American professional football player and coach.
+He played center for the San Francisco 49ers from 1948 to 1956.

+Biography

+Early life

+Bill Johnson was born in Tyler, Texas, where he was raised by his single mother and five older siblings.
 Among his siblings was older brother Gilbert Johnson, who played quarterback at Southern Methodist University with the iconic running back Doak Walker.
-Bill was a football and baseball star for Tyler Junior College and Texas A&M University and graduated from Stephen F. Austin State University.
-He played center for the San Francisco 49ers from 1948 to 1956.
+He was a football and baseball star for Tyler Junior College and Texas A&M University and graduated from Stephen F. Austin State University.